Mountain Brook Divorce Lawyers & Mountain Brook Divorce Attorneys

 Cheap Divorce in Mountain Brook

-Our Mountain Brook divorce attorneys are currently charging a low flat rate of $290 to handle your uncontested divorce without minor children of the marriage and $390 if you do have minor children.
-This does not include a filing fee that each county requires which is a little over $200 in Jefferson County.
+Our Mountain Brook divorce attorneys are currently charging a low flat rate of $390 to handle your simple uncontested divorce without minor children of the marriage and $490 if you do have minor children.
+This does not include a filing fee that each county requires which varies from time to time in Jefferson County, Alabama.

 Even in a quick and easy uncontested divorce, each county can have different document requirements, so it is important to have a local divorce lawyer file your cheap divorce in Mountain Brook, Alabama.
 If you reside in Mountain Brook, then your divorce will most likely be filed in Jefferson County Domestic Relations Court which has specific divorce requirements that other counties may not have.
 For example, when filing a divorce in Baldwin County, Jefferson County, or anywhere else there are certain documents that must have language included in them that are unique to that county.
 If you are filing a cheap divorce in Shelby County, then there are very specific requirements concerning when your divorce documents should be signed and filed.
 If these requirements are not met, and the proper motions and other pleadings are not filed in the proper way, then they are likely to dismiss your case and you will have to file it all over again.